 The Equality Act 2010 says you must not be discriminated against because of your race.
 In the Equality Act, race can mean your colour, or your nationality (including your citizenship).
-It can also mean your ethnic or national origins, which may not be the same as your current nationality there is no unintended impact on race and the intended impact is positive there is potential indirect impact on race the impact on race is unclear and further work is needed to scope the impact there is no unintended impact on gender reassignment and the intended impact is positive there is potential indirect impact on gender reassignment the impact on gender reassignment is unclear and further work is needed to scope the impact
+It can also mean your ethnic or national origins, which may not be the same as your current nationality

+- there is no unintended impact on race and the intended impact is positive - there is potential indirect impact on race - the impact on race is unclear and further work is needed to scope the impact